nf-core/website/markdown/usage/tutorials/institution.md

 1. Fork the repository [nf-core/nf-core](https://github.com/nf-core/nf-co.re) to your own GitHub account.
-Look [here](https://guides.github.com/activities/forking/) for an advice how to fork a GitHub project.
+Look [here](https://guides.github.com/activities/forking/) for advice how to fork a GitHub project.

 2. In your own fork, modify the YAML file 'nf-core-contributors.yaml' in the editor of your choice.